awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 Specify settings in the `LaunchConfig.json` file to enable or disable the following initialization tasks:
 + Set the computer name\.
++ Set the monitor to always stay on\.
 + Set up new wallpaper\.
 + Add DNS suffix list\.
 + Extend the boot volume size\.